Trams in Helsinki: Lines

-Additional lines
+As of 2 September 2024, the network consists of 11 individually numbered city center tram lines and one numbered light rail line.
+Lines 1 and 8 operate on a slightly different route during weekends when they go to the West Harbour terminal, indicated with a "T" suffix on the line number.
+Lines 3N and 9N are operated on a slightly modified line 3 and 9 route respectively during night time.
+The light rail line 15 is currently the only tram line in Helsinki to also reach the neighbouring city of Espoo, all other lines travel inside Helsinki only.

-In addition to the 10 regular lines two special ones exist: the museum line operated by Helsinki City Transport in collaboration with Oy Stadin Ratikat Ab and the Spårakoff pub tram, both of which run during the summer months.
-These lines do not appear in the route map included with this article.
+In addition, the SpåraKoff pub tram has operated during the summer months since 1995.

-Technology and infrastructure
+Network

 The tram network is built almost exclusively on the streets of Helsinki, making it a traditional tram system rather than light rail.
 The track gauge is one metre.
 The network consists almost entirely of double track rail.
 In some parts the tracks are separated from other road traffic; elsewhere they share road space with cars and buses.

-The trams are powered with electricity conveyed by overhead wires.
-Trams have their own traffic lights, distinguished from normal lights in that they are based on symbols of single colour: an upward-pointing arrow signifies "go", a horizontal line "prepare to stop" and the letter S "stop".
+The trams are powered with electricity conveyed by 750 V DC overhead wires, after the voltage was raised from 600 V in 2025.
+Trams have their own traffic lights, distinguished from normal lights in that they are based on symbols of single colour: an upward-pointing arrow signifies "go", a horizontal line "prepare to go/stop" and the letter S "stop".
 The traffic lights are synchronised to allow tram and bus traffic to flow relatively smoothly.
 This system is called HeLMi (Helsinki Public Transport Signal Priority and Passenger Information).
+Line 15 uses a different system based on inductive loops and requests from the trams themselves.
+Line 15's traffic lights also have a fourth aspect: a circle above the letter S, which signifies that the traffic light has acknowledged receipt of a request for the tram.
+On the inner-city network, a small flashing LED is provided with the S aspect.